 If innodb_buffer_pool_size is set to more than 1GB, innodb_buffer_pool_instances divides the InnoDB buffer pool into a specific number of instances.
-The default was 1 in MariaDB 5.5, but for large systems with buffer pools of many gigabytes, many instances can help reduce contention concurrency.
-The default is 8 in MariaDB 10.0, with the exception of 32-bit Windows, where it depends on the value of innodb_buffer_pool_size.
+The default is 1, but for large systems with buffer pools of many gigabytes, many instances can help reduce contention concurrency.
 Each instance manages its own data structures and takes an equal portion of the total buffer pool size, so for example if innodb_buffer_pool_size is 4GB and innodb_buffer_pool_instances is set to 4, each instance will be 1GB.
 Each instance should ideally be at least 1GB in size.

 innodb_old_blocks_pct and innodb_old_blocks_time

 The default 37% reserved for the old list can be adjusted by changing the value of innodb_old_blocks_pct.
 It can accept anything between between 5% and 95%.